Purchasing's guide to selling your products or services

 Do I need a City business license?

 Generally speaking, any business located inside the city of Memphis must have a minimum Business Tax License.
 This License number must be recorded by the Purchasing Service Center before the issuance of any purchase order or contract.
 This applies ONLY to those businesses located inside the Memphis corporate limits.
 Please contact the Shelby County Clerk's Office, (901) 545-4252 for complete details.

 Opportunities for buying surplus property from the City of Memphis:

 The City Purchasing Service Center has the responsibility of disposing of all surplus personal property, abandoned, stolen and recovered property.
 These sales are conducted either by auctions or by sealed bids.
 Click to Search for and/or bid on Surplus Items.

-Approximately 150 unclaimed vehicles are auctioned at noon each Tuesday, at 465 Klinke Avenue and at noon each Thursday, at 79 South Flicker St. Bicycles, surplus office equipment and unclaimed miscellaneous items are also sold at these auctions.
+Approximately 150 unclaimed vehicles are auctioned at noon each Tuesday, at 465 Klinke Avenue.
+Surplus office equipment and unclaimed miscellaneous items are also sold at these auctions.
 Brochures listing the items to be sold each week, are available in the office of the Purchasing Agent, City Hall, Room 354, 125 North Main Street, and at the Vehicle Storage Lot, 465 Klinke Avenue.

 Occasionally, surplus property is sold by sealed bids.
 Notice of these sales is mailed to those listed on the appropriate bidders list.